-You can make these socks in all sorts of colour combinations, from rainbow brights to soft pastel shades and neutrals.
+You can make these socks in all sorts of color combinations, from rainbow brights to soft pastel shades and neutrals.

-I like to knit socks, when I need a project where I don’t have to think too much and can just knit round and round whilst watching TV or travelling on the train.
+I like to knit socks, when I need a project where I don’t have to think too much and can just knit round and round whilst watching TV or traveling on the train.

 An Easy Level Knitting Pattern